Svara: Interpretation

-i.e. Shadja, Rishabh, Gandhar, ... (and their utterance) are not the real svaras but their pronunciation in the form of aa-kar, i-kaar, u-kaar ... are the real form of the svaras.
+i.e. Shadaj, Rishabh, Gandhar, ... (and their utterance) are not the real svaras but their pronunciation in the form of aa-kar, i-kaar, u-kaar ... are the real form of the svaras.

-It is said that Shadja is the basic svara from which all the other 6 svaras are produced.
-When we break the word Shadja then we get, Shad- And -Ja.
+It is said that Shadaj is the basic svara from which all the other 6 svaras are produced.
+When we break the word Shadaj then we get, Shad- And -Ja.
 Shad is 6 and ja is 'giving birth' in Indian languages.
 So basically the translation is :